 Travel on Appointment

-On initial appointment and for the initial 6 months, an international TA holder is entitled to a lump sum representing one-way full fare, based on the most direct and least costly route less than 5 hours, However if the destination is more than five hours, the TA shall be entitled to business class.
-Provided the appointee is required to travel to the duty station to take the assignment, Upon separation at end of assignment, a lump sum representing one-way full fare, on the basis of the most direct and least costly route.
+Provided the appointee is required to travel to the duty station to take the assignment, on initial appointment an international TA holder is entitled to a lump sum receipt-based reimbursement representing one-way full economy class fare, based on the most direct and least costly route less than 5 hours, However if the destination is more than five hours, the TA shall be entitled to business class fare (upon provision of receipts).
+Upon separation at end of assignment, a lump sum representing one-way full fare, on the basis of the most direct and least costly route (as per above terms regarding class of travel).
+Any in situ personal or rest & recreation travel (agreed with hiring manager) is at personal expense of the international TA holder.

 Insurances

-The insurance include Personal accident, illness insurance and in some cases the life insurance.
+The insurance includes Personal accident, illness insurance and in some cases life insurance.
 This would cover evacuation in medical emergency, back to home country/ country of residence.
 The TA will be paid a lump sum indicated in the annex.

 Their terms, including benefits, exclusions, eligibility requirements and subsidy arrangements are determined and coordinated by/with the carriers.